 Branched-chain amino acids (bcaa) are one of the latest raves in the fitness industry.
 These are supplements designed to supply your body with essential amino acids because your body cannot make them.

 BCAAs are designed to assist with your fitness efforts by preserving muscle mass.
-Most branched-chained amino acids (bcaa) contain the 3 amino acids Leucine, Isoleucine and Valine.
+Branched-chained amino acids (bcaa) contain the 3 amino acids Leucine, Isoleucine and Valine.

 Why is the answer, Yes?